ALERT: Registration is open.

  Integrated data aggregation allows public access to relevant, timely, reliable, representative workforce data using a Census Model, with interval reporting.

-Drafted in 2022, with the input of the NWRA leadership, JEDI Committee, and through support provided by the W.K.
+Drafted in 2022, with the input of the NWRA leadership, Workforce Perspectives Committee, and through support provided by the W.K.
 Kellogg Foundation.

 Members Focus